OMARI1988/fyp/README.md

 2- on a window that is connected to baxter run

----    rosrun fyp Object_finder.py
+      rosrun fyp Object_finder.py

 drag the different bars to detect only the green objects first, then the blue objects.

----    hit done
+once finished hit "done" bar